 The European Rugby Challenge Cup Trophy

-Designed by Thomas Lyte and crafted by Master Silversmith Kevin Williams, the European Rugby Challenge Cup is a pathway for emerging clubs, which can now compete alongside Europe’s more established clubs.
+Designed and crafted by Thomas Lyte, the European Rugby Challenge Cup is a pathway for emerging clubs, which can now compete alongside Europe’s more established clubs.

 Made from Sterling Silver to stand at 60cm and weigh 10kg, the European Rugby Challenge Cup sees a rugby ball held aloft by sterling silver rods, which are topped by silver stars of Europe with the aim of reflecting EPCR’s vision and ambition for the tournament.